-At the meeting of the Board of Directors held on March 23, 2023, it was resolved to delegate to the Officer Appointment and Remuneration Advisory Committee, which consists of all the Company's Outside Directors and the President, the authority to determine details of remuneration for individual Directors.
+The Company's Board of Directors resolved to delegate to the Officer Appointment and Remuneration Advisory Committee, which consists of all the Company's Outside Directors and the President, the authority to determine details of remuneration for individual Directors.
 The reason for the delegation is to ensure objectivity and fairness in determining the amount of remuneration for individual Directors.
 The Officer Appointment and Remuneration Advisory Committee makes its determination after deliberating the proposal on the amount of remuneration for individual Directors prepared by the President, including performance evaluations, and reports the determination process to the Board of Directors.

 Regarding stock compensation, which is non-monetary compensation, its maximum amount is the amount resolved at the General Meeting of Shareholders, separately from monetary remuneration.
 The Company awards a certain number of points to Directors (excluding Outside Directors and non-residents of Japan) in accordance with the provision of the "Share Delivery Rules" following consultation with the Officer Appointment and Remuneration Advisory Committee and receiving its recommendations.